 Some places are older than you can imagine.
 Perched high above Lake Hallstatt, the cool, dark tunnels of the world’s oldest salt mine transport you back more than 7,000 years.
 Here, prehistoric miners used rudimentary tools to extract the "white gold" that brought prosperity to Hallstatt during the early Iron Age.
 This fascinating excursion appeals to visitors of all ages.
 It’s no surprise that the salt mine is one of the most popular attractions in Upper Austria.

-A Juwel of the Salzkammergut
+A Jewel of the Salzkammergut

 Top

-Hallstätter See
+Hallstätter Lake

 Hallstatt, Upper Austria, Austria